ErpNetDocs/winclient/introduction/documents/document-command-ribbon.md

 -	<b>Paste Top Cell</b> – you can use this function to quickly edit multiple records in a table panel.
 It applies the value of the top cell to the ones below it;
 -	<b>Export to Excel</b> – clicking on it will export all the selected rows to Excel.
 This function can only be used for tabular data.
 Therefore, it is available only in the navigators, reports or in the panels of a document form that contains information in tabular form (**For example**, Sales Order Lines panel in the Sales Order)
 -	<b>Expression fields</b> – clicking on it will open a window that contains all the expression fields available for the selected panel /if any exists/.
-Then you are able to enter new ones or to delete some of them.
+Then you are able to enter new ones or to delete some of existing ones.
 Expression fields are fields with real-time calculated values (after opening the form) and their values are not saved into the database.
-They are used for processing already existing data by recalculating them via different formulas.
+They are used for calculations based on the already existing data by via different formulas.

 ## View tab
 The **View** tab contains tools for changing the appearance of the document.
 This includes showing/hiding shared panels common for all documents.